cplmakerlab/cplmakerlab.github.io/_site_pages/learn.md

 Sign up for one of our free introductory classes to learn about 3D printing, lasercutting, and more.

-### [Ask-a-Maker](https://www.chipublib.org/maker-lab/ask-a-maker-request-help-from-the-maker-lab/){: target="_blank" rel="noopener"}

-Don't know where to start?
-Or need help with design & fabrication?
-Contact us and someone from the lab will get back to you.

 ### [Videos](https://www.youtube.com/channel/UCgYrYjnoluGLUl-fdpSMSJQ/videos){: target="_blank" rel="noopener"}

 Guided video instruction with audio narration